- Karin Leder, MBBS, FRACP, PhD, MPH, DTMH

 - Harvard T. H. Chan School of Public Health

 Blastocystis species (previously referred to as Blastocystis hominis) are anaerobic protozoan parasites found in the human gastrointestinal tract .
 The organism was initially discovered in 1911 and for many years was considered to be a harmless yeast.
 Studies in the 1970s demonstrated that Blastocystis spp are protozoans [2,3].
-Blastocystis spp are among the most common organisms to be detected in stool specimens, but there is considerable controversy regarding whether they represent a commensal organism or a true pathogen.
+Blastocystis spp are the most common eukaryotic parasites found in human stool specimens, but there is considerable controversy regarding whether they represent a commensal organism or a true pathogen.
 (See "Nonpathogenic enteric protozoa".)

 Blastocystis spp have been observed worldwide .
 The organism resides in the colon and cecum of children and adults.
 The mode of transmission is not fully understood; fecal-oral transmission has been postulated .
 Some authors have suggested that contaminated water may also be a source of infection [6-9].
 Blastocystis spp have also been found in animals including pigs, monkeys, rodents, and poultry.
 There seems to be poor host specificity; transmission occurs from human to human and between humans and animals .
 Blastocystis infections are more common among individuals with occupational exposure to animals, supporting the potential for zoonotic transmission.